-Exceptions for applicants that have earned a high school diploma or a high school equivalency diploma, or a post-secondary education credential:
+Exceptions for applicants that have earned a local high school diploma or a high school equivalency diploma, or a post-secondary education credential:

 • Applicants scoring below 235 on the ACCUPLACER Exam - Writing Placement, will be placed in ENG001 Developmental English.
-This exception will be reviewed in case-by-case basis, and the final determination will be made by the Provost based on the results of the placement test.
+This exception will be reviewed in case-by-case basis, and the final determination will be made by the provost based on the results of the placement test.
 The provost may determine a specific course of action depending on the level of remediation that a student may need, in order to succeed in LIBI's curriculum.

 - Applicants who hold a minimum of an associate degree from an accredited United States college or applicants who have taken college level English and Mathematics may be exempted from the placement exam for acceptance purposes.
 Official college transcripts of prior coursework must be submitted prior to the beginning of the first semester showing earned grades of B- or above from an accredited United States college.
-Students wishing to apply for an exemption must ensure that official sealed transcripts are submitted to the Registrar for consideration of exemption. - Caveat: Although applicants may be exempted from the placement test for acceptance purposes, academics may utilize the placement test to determine level of remediation in cases in which the applicants score out of the acceptable parameters for students in those specific levels of education attainment.
+Students wishing to apply for an exemption must ensure that official sealed transcripts are submitted to the Registrar for consideration of exemption. - Caveat: Although applicants may be exempted from the placement test for acceptance purposes, academics may utilize the placement test results to determine level of remediation in cases in which the applicants score out of the acceptable parameters for students in those specific levels of education attainment. - Students with a local high school diploma or a high school equivalency diploma, may be exempted from the Accuplacer test (reading, writing, & arithmetic).
+These exemptions will be made only under special circumstances assessed and determined by the provost. - Caveat: Although applicants may be exempted from the placement test for acceptance purposes, academics may utilize the placement test results to determine level of remediation in cases in which the applicants score out of the acceptable parameters for students in those specific levels of education attainment.